I am a

 Help other reach their full potential

 Students of music pedagogy learn how to teach others how to play music.
-High performance standards and challenging, professionally oriented coursework are hallmarks of the study you’ll undertake.
 Combining artistic expression and technical abilities with the pedagogy skills of teaching, the aim of the study program is to train students to become responsible music teachers.
+You'll develop superior skills in your musical profession and be able to customise your studies to suit your needs and professional goals, including specialisations in composition, conducting, pedagogy and performance

 Learn from the best